nubiquest-blogs/orchard-core-with-aspire/README.md

 Aspire also includes OpenTelemetry so you can have access to the logs and traces of the application in an extremely nice <a href="https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/overview?tabs=bash" target="_blank">dashboard</a>.

-## What to Expect from our Tutorial
+## What to Expect from this Tutorial
 Using Aspire, we will:
 - Add the MySQL database as a resource.
 - Add the Azure storage as a resource.